-On May 2, a leaked document revealed that the U.S. Supreme Court is preparing to overturn Roe v.
-Wade, the landmark ruling that affirmed pregnant people have a constitutionally protected right to access abortion without government interference.
+On June 24, the U.S. Supreme Court overturned Roe v.
+Wade, a nearly 50-year-old landmark ruling that affirmed pregnant people have a constitutionally protected right to access abortion without government interference.
 This decision will have disastrous effects for people who need abortions in the States, effectively eliminating access to this health care procedure in many parts of the country.

 As Americans brace for a rollback of reproductive rights, many Canadians are worrying that the same thing could happen here.
 How secure is access to abortion in Canada?